Uncovering the Pros and Cons of Joining a Therapy Agency

 Do you find yourself wondering where to practice as a therapist?

-Are you just graduating, and questioning whether you have the skills to start your own business?
+Are you just graduating and questioning your skills as a therapist?
+Are you wondering whether you have what it takes to start your own practice?

-Perhaps you're already a seasoned counselor wanting to get out of your comfort zone at an established facility.
-Or, maybe you’re in private practice and thinking of joining another group or clinic.
+Perhaps you're already a seasoned counselor wanting to get out of your comfort zone.
+Or, you’re already in private practice and thinking of joining another group or clinic.

 As modern-day therapists, we have so many different paths our careers can take.
-There are the traditional positions at institutions like schools and hospitals, but it’s also become common these days to join a group, start a private practice, or even work with clients via text and video calls using online therapy apps.
+There are the traditional positions at institutions like schools and hospitals.
+But, it’s also become common these days to join a group or start a private practice.
+Some therapists even work with clients via text or video calls using online apps.

-It can be understandably overwhelming to decide which way to go, and to know what questions to ask when interviewing with companies.
+It can be understandably overwhelming to decide which way to go.
+How do you even know what questions to ask when interviewing with companies?

-To help you make the best choice about the setting you want to work in, we’re going to discuss life as a therapist in a clinic setting.
+To help you make the best choice about where to work, we’re going to discuss life as a therapist in a clinic setting.
 Let’s dive right in and go over some of the pros and cons.

 The Benefits of Agency Life for Therapists

 As a therapist, there are many perks when it comes to working in a group setting.
-Here, we’ll talk about a few of the most attractive reasons for joining an agency and how this can impact your career both long term and day-to-day.
+Here, we’ll talk about a few of the most attractive reasons for joining an agency.
+The decision can impact your career both long term and day-to-day.

 Built-in Marketing and Referrals

-Positions with well-established agencies will likely have a steady stream of incoming clients through referrals or even an existing waitlist.
-Because appointments are usually set up for you through administrative staff, you might even start meeting with clients on your first day.
-This means that you could quickly accumulate a full caseload and still continue to have more coming your way.
+Well-established agencies likely have a regular stream of incoming clients.
+They have steady referrals or even a waitlist.
+Appointments are usually set up for you through administrative staff.
+This means you might even start meeting with clients on your first day.
+You could accumulate a full caseload right away, and still continue to have more coming your way.
 The upside to this is that you don’t have to do the legwork of bringing your own business into the practice.

 In a group setting, you have access to a valuable network